 The best method for repairing a container is to constantly monitor the condition of the container and undertake preventative maintenance.

-At ContainerCo we have shipping containers for sale NZ wide in a range of sizes and configurations.
-Depending on your needs, you can hire for short or long term.
-Purchasing the container can offer a more permanent solution to your needs.
-We have 40 ft, 20 ft and 10 ft shipping containers for sale NZ wide.
+At ContainerCo we have shipping containers NZ wide in a range of sizes and configurations.
+Depending on your needs, you can buy or hire on a short or long term basis.